AlexZahar/pagination_movie_app/README.md

 ## Proposed Solution

-- Create a HomePage component where the table will be displayed
+- Create a HomePage component where we will display the list of movies
   - Inside the HomePage component create a movie interface for the movie object returned by the API
   - Create a List component which will render every single movie
--
+- Create a Pagination component to use it inside the HomePage component

 ## Screenshots
 ![alt text](https://github.com/CodeWithDragos/frontend-interview-pagination-AlexZahar/blob/master/pagination_task/example.png?raw=true)